tania-tatiana/My-first-project/README.md

 # My-first-project

-This is my first project
+This is my first course project